 "Your ancestors ate manna in the desert, but they died.
 This is the Bread that comes down from heaven for a man to eat and never die." —John 6:49-50

-God then provided miraculous manna to the Israelites when they were stranded in the desert (Ex 16:14ff).
+God then provided miraculous manna to the Israelites when stranded in the desert (Ex 16:14ff).
 He "furnished them bread from heaven, ready to hand, untoiled-for, endowed with all delights and conforming to every taste" (Wis 16:20).
 The manna even "was blended to whatever flavor each one wished"!
 (Wis 16:21) All this revealed God's sweetness toward His children (Wis 16:21).
-However, the Israelites in the desert soon wearied of this miraculous, tasty fare.
+However, the Israelites in the desert soon wearied of this miraculous gift from God.
 They were "disgusted with this wretched food" (Nm 21:5) that God provided.
 Now they wanted meat, fish, cucumbers, melons, leeks, onions, and garlic (Nm 11:4-5).

 So God once again provided His children with miraculous Bread from heaven.
-The infant Jesus came down from heaven and was placed in a manger, which is a feeding trough.
-This intimates that Jesus is Food.
+The infant Jesus was placed in a manger, a feeding trough.
+For some people, this might intimate that Jesus is Food.
 His "flesh is real food" (Jn 6:55).
 To make it unmistakable, Jesus proclaims: "I am the Bread of Life...I Myself am the Living Bread come down from heaven.
 If anyone eats this bread he shall live forever; the bread I will give is My flesh, for the life of the world" (Jn 6:48, 51).
 Jesus in the Eucharist is God's ultimate banquet.
-Will we continue the food fight?
-Or will we keep quiet and eat what God puts on our plate?
+We will thankfully eat what God puts on our plate.

 Prayer: Father, may what enters and leaves my mouth be totally under Your lordship.